standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 SCT#363346000 "Malignant neoplastic disease (disorder)" ICD10CM#C004  "Malignant neoplasm of lower lip, inner aspect"
 ```
-The SYSTEM is an alias for a canonical URI that represents a controlled vocabulary.
+The SYSTEM is an alias for a canonical URI that represents a code system.
 Aliases must be declared in the file header using the [CodeSystem keyword](#codesystem).
 You cannot use the canonical URI directly in the concept grammar.

-Unlike FHIR, CIMPL does not differentiate between code, Coding, and CodeableConcept.
+Unlike FHIR, CIMPL does not differentiate between Code, Coding, and CodeableConcept.
 See [Mapping Concept Codes](#mapping-concept-codes) for information on how CIMPL maps `concept` to these FHIR types.

 ***